 Most bookshelf speakers come with 2 drivers; a tweeter and a woofer.
 However, we recommend buying a mid-range driver separately to better the range and accuracy of the audio output.

 Top 8 Best Bookshelf Speakers under 200$ – Reviews

 The unique classic style of these compact speakers comfortably blends into any room or décor.
 Not only this but a high-quality amplifier is integrated right into the speaker unit itself so that you don’t have to worry about additional equipment and wiring.

 Based on the award-winning MB42X, the Micca PB42X is, without a doubt, one of the best speakers under $200.
 The classic design simply blends into the room and looks clean and polished.

-The design makes it the ultimate choice for those who want something punchy and at the same time, compact.
+The overall sound makes it the ultimate choice for those who want something with punchy bass and at the same time, compact.